Category Archives: Museen

 Museum of technical history with urban history collection

-Ab November 2025 laden erste Bereiche des sanierten historischen Fabrikgebäudes zum Entdecken ein.
+Seit November 2025 laden erste Bereiche des sanierten historischen Fabrikgebäudes zum Entdecken ein.
 Erleben Sie erste Highlights und einen Vorgeschmack auf das, was noch kommt

 Das neue Museum eröffnet seine ersten Türen und gewährt spannende Einblicke in die Geschichte von Forst (Lausitz), einer Stadt, die über Jahrhunderte hinweg ein industrielles Zentrum war.
 Noch ist die große Dauerausstellung im Aufbau, doch bereits jetzt können Besucher die folgenden Highlights entdecken: